jeffstride/CSS360Template/report/report-part1.md

 ## Requirements Gathering
 > The group will describe how your **mock company** will gather and define the requirements.
 The methods you use to gather requirements can vary depending on your specific project (e.g. brainstorming, interview, observation, ethnography, JAD).
+>
-Note that you must create a spreadsheet of **User Stories** that define many of the requirements of your project.
+> IMPORTANT: Regardless of the SDLC used by your mock company, you must create a spreadsheet of **User Stories** that define all of the requirements of your project.
+>
-> You may have to emulate the requirements gathering process by *rollplaying* with your team members to complete the spreadsheet portion of this assignment.
+> You may have to emulate the requirements gathering process by *roll-playing* with your team members to complete the spreadsheet portion of this assignment.

 ## Risks
-> See the added document `details_on_risk.md` for details on this difficult section.
+> IMPORTANT: See the added document `details_on_risk.md` for details on this difficult section.
+>
 > Consider what risks your product and company will be exposed to.
 Steer clear of the generic risks that are present in virtually all products.
-Zero in on the risks that are specifically important to your product and team.
-Consider the severity of the consequences and list out only the most important.
+Zero in on the risks that are specifically important or especially difficult to the product/team.
+Consider the severity of the consequences, and list out only the most important.

 ## SDLC
 > You are creating a tailored (and likely hybrid) SDLC that is designed to **manage the risks that matter the most**.
 Thoroughly describe your process, do not just name a model.
+>
 > Create one or more detailed, custom drawings/diagrams of your processes.

 ---

 > **IMPORTANT**:  Don't for get to read about the **Product Backlog** requirement.
+>
 > You will create a spreadsheet and submit the spreadsheet.